goomcoom/vuex-module-maker/readme.md

             user_active: null, // Converted to snake case
             userName: null, // Specified state name
             age: 18, // initial value defined using the initial_value option
-            RoLe: 'admin' // No alterations to the name or value }
+            RoLe: 'admin', // No alterations to the name or value }
-    }
+    },
     // ...
 };
 ```